dhassaine/reduxless/README.md

 `Container` accepts `children` as a mix of React components or functions.
 If it receives a function, then `Container` will call it with the store, as seen in the example above.
 If any of the `children` are React components then the `store` will be injected as a `prop`.

+<a id="mapper"></a>
+### `mapper([mapStateToProps], [mapActionsToProps])`
-### Rendering performance gains using `mapper`

-There is also a `mapper` function which behaves in a similar fashion to Redux's `connect`, ie, it expects two arguments: `mapStateToProps` and `mapStateToActions`.
+Rendering performance gains can be achieved by using `mapper`; it behaves in a similar manner to Redux's `connect`, ie, it expects two arguments: `mapStateToProps` and `mapActionsToProps`.
 The component returned by `mapper` will only render it's children after the store has changed if the relevant props have also changed.
 It's a good idea to use a memoization library like [reselect](https://github.com/reactjs/reselect) for further performance gains.

 ```js
 import { h, render } from 'preact';